juarezfe/fancy-counter/README.md

+# React + Javascript + Vite

 This mini project example helps to understand some of the React core basic concepts like:
--Correct use of useEffect hook when interacting with event listeners - keydown (space bar) and onclick events -Cleanup function inside useEffect
+- Correct use of useEffect hook when interacting with event listeners - keydown (space bar) and onclick events
+- Cleanup function inside useEffect
--Props drilling
+- Props drilling
--Children composition pattern
+- Children composition pattern

-This is built using Vite with React + Javascript